Greg Schneemann: Political career

-Schneeman joined the ANC in 1995 and is the son of Maureen Schneemann, a local ANC politician in Zandspruit, Gauteng.
+Schneemann joined the ANC in 1995 and is the son of Maureen Schneemann, a local ANC politician in Zandspruit, Gauteng.
 He served as a Member of Parliament from 1999 to 2014.
 Although he stood for re-election to the National Assembly in the 2014 general election, he was ranked 31st on the ANC's regional party list for Gauteng and therefore did not secure a seat.

 In the next general election in 2019, he stood for election to a seat in the Gauteng Provincial Legislature, but he was ranked 40th on the ANC's list and again did not initially secure a seat.
 However, after a casual vacancy arose in the ANC caucus, he was sworn in as a Member of the Provincial Legislature on 21 August 2020.
 In July 2022, he was elected to a five-year term on the Provincial Executive Committee of the Gauteng ANC.